-An alignment protractor is a tool for aligning the stylus of your turntable cartride as precisely as possible.
-This is an important step when setting up your record player.
+An alignment protractor is a tool for aligning the stylus of a turntable cartride as precisely as possible.
+This is an important step when setting up a record player.
 Precise alignment minimizes noise and inner groove distortion.
-Your vinyl records will sound better and last longer with a well aligned needle.
+Vinyl records sound better and last longer with a well aligned needle.

 How does turntable cartridge alignment work?

-With a pivoted tonearm and the phono cartridge mounted at an offset angle, there are only two points at which the stylus will be perfectly tangent to the grooves on the record surface.
-These are called the null points.
-The tracking error at the null points is zero, so there is no additional distortion is caused by the stylus being at an angle.
-The exact location of the null points also determines where there is the most distortion.
-A phono cartridge alignment protractor will help you to align the stylus at the null points, thus setting the correct overhang and offset angle.
+With a pivoted tonearm and the phono cartridge mounted at an offset angle, there are usually two null points at which the stylus is perfectly tangent to the grooves on the record surface.
+At these points the tracking error is zero, so no additional distortion is caused by the stylus being at an angle.
+The exact location of the null points also determines where on the record one will hear the most tracking distortion.
+A turntable protractor is a tool for aligning the stylus at the null points, thus setting the correct overhang and offset angle.
 A turntable protractor is the tool that will help you set this alignment.
 The instructions for each of our protractor generators will tell you how to align a turntable cartridge

 2-point protractors and sightline protractors are universal and can be used on any turntable (provided the slots in the headshell are long enough to allow for the chosen alignment geometry).
 Arc protractors on the other hand are designed for a particular record player’s pivot to spindle distance.

-The great advantage of an arc protractor is that overhang and zenith angle are set independently.
+The great advantage of arc protractors is that overhang and offset angle are set independently.
 This makes aligning a turntable cartridge easier than with a 2-point protractor.
 Accuracy is easier to achieve than with a sightline protractor.
 It simply takes less effort to get a good result and minimal fine tuning is required.

-Which kind of protractor should I use?
-Universal 2-point or arc protractor?
+Which kind of turntable protractor is the best?
+Universal 2-point, sightline or arc protractor?

-If you know the pivot to spindle distance, you should use the arc protractor generator.
-If you don’t, a universal 2-point protractor will do the trick just fine.
-The geometry is the same for either alignment tool, so the results will be the same.
+If the pivot to spindle distance is known, using an arc protractor generator is highly recommended.
+If it is unknown, a universal protractor has to be used.
+The geometry can be set to the same specifications for either alignment tool, so the results should be the same if carefully done.